For the complete documentation index, see llms.txt. This page is also available as Markdown.

 This feature is currently in Early Access.
 Contact us if you'd like to have this enabled for your tenant(s).

-Compliance helps you measure how your environment aligns with supported frameworks such as SOC 2, ISO 27001, and HIPAA.
+Compliance helps you measure how your environment aligns with supported frameworks such as SOC 2, ISO 27001, and NIST.

 It evaluates connected integrations against framework criteria and surfaces violations, exceptions, and suppressions in one place.